 Launching a new website is an exciting milestone.
 But once your site is live, the work isn’t over – in fact, it’s just beginning.
 Too many business owners think a website is a “set it and forget it” project, but much like a car or a home, your website needs regular maintenance and updates to stay in top shape.
 Neglecting your site after launch can lead to slow performance, security vulnerabilities, and missed opportunities to grow your traffic.

-In this post, we’ll explain what happens after a website launch and why ongoing maintenance, continuous SEO, and smart scaling are critical for long-term success.
+In this post, we'll explain what happens after a website launch and why ongoing maintenance, continuous SEO, and smart scaling are critical for long-term success.
+If your site hasn't been updated in a while, you might also want to review our website redesign checklist to determine if a full refresh is in order.

 Why Post-Launch Maintenance Matters